Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Integrated Security.md

 # ---- snip ----
 ```

-`victim` checks for a LISTEN on port 80 via `psutil.net_connections()` — since fd 3 is still alive, this check passes and it connects.
+`victim` checks for a LISTEN on port 80 via `psutil.net_connections()`, since fd 3 is still alive, this check passes and it connects.
 So instead of reading `/flag`, our shellcode just needs to keep listening on fd 3 and intercept the victim's connection.

 ```
-server_fd = 3  (socket(), stays open — our accept() target)
+server_fd = 3  (socket(), stays open, our accept() target)
-client_fd = 4  (accept(), never closed after hijacked ret — closed by shellcode to unblock our client) file_fd   = 5  (open() in send_file(), closed before ret)
+client_fd = 4  (accept(), never closed after hijacked ret, closed by shellcode to unblock our client) file_fd   = 5  (open() in send_file(), closed before ret)
 ```